Phat3/PINdemonium/README.md

 7. Be sure that you are compiling in Release mode

-8. Be sure that all the module inside the project are compiled using the platform toolset v100 ( you can see this with right click on the module -> Propreties -> platform toolset field )
+8. Be sure that all the module inside the project are compiled using the platform toolset v100 ( you can see this with right click on the module -> Properties -> platform toolset field )

 9. Compile the solution